Autodesk-Forge/design.automation-csharp-revit.local.debug.tool/README.md

 # Description

-DesignAutomationHandler is a Revit addin that allows users to run/debug their Design Automation for Revit application locally with desktop Revit.
+DesignAutomationHandler is a Revit addin that allows users to run and debug their Design Automation for Revit application locally using desktop Revit.

 # Demonstration